lukasturcani/stk/docs/source/construction_overview.rst

 to implement, simply label some of the edges a periodic and they will construct periodic bonds instead of regular ones.

-The third benefit of the topology graph is that it allows users to easily modify the construction of molecules by placing different building blocks on different vertices.
+Thirdly, the topology graph allows users to easily modify the construction of molecules by placing different building blocks on different vertices.

-The fourth benefit of the topology graph is that the construction of a molecule is broken down into independent steps.
+Finally, the topology graph breaks down the construction of a molecule into independent steps.
 Each vertex represents a single, independent operation on a building block while each edge represents a single, independent operation on a collection of building blocks.
 As a result, each vertex and edge represents a